-If your iron hasn't been properly cleaned, however, it may stop working properly.
+If your iron hasn't been properly cleaned it may stop working as it should.
 And, over time, you might see some sticky residue accumulate on your iron, or worse, get transferred onto your freshly laundered clothes.
-You may also see some stains on the flat, metal soleplate, which can make ironing your clothes much harder, and—if not dealt with promptly—can even damage the clothes themselves.
+You may also see some stains on the flat, metal soleplate, which can make ironing your clothes much harder, and if not dealt with promptly can even damage the clothes themselves.

 If any of this sounds like something you're experiencing with your appliance, it's time to give your iron a good clean.

 Why you should check your iron's instructions first

 Before you clean your iron though, check which descaling method is recommended for your specific model.
 While similar in form and function, irons can differ in their internal mechanisms, which means they may need to be descaled in a very particular way.

 - Pressurized steam: In most irons, pressurized steam is blasted out of the vents to remove any dirt or built-up residue.

 - Flushing: Some irons can connect easily to your tap, allowing you to flush water through the appliance in order to descale it.